ShipStream/middleware/README.md

 * Queue tasks to be executed in the background with error reporting and user-directed retries
 * Use state management and caching for ease of use and efficiency
 * Global locking to solve tricky race conditions
-* Perform OAuth authentication via command line or browser
+* Perform OAuth authentication via command line or web browser

 A plugin that is installed on the production environment can be configured by the user via the Merchant Panel as a "Subscription" or run in the middleware environment with a very simple installation using Docker Compose.